b1naryth1ef/disco/README.md

 # disco
 Disco is a simple and extendable library for the [Discord API](https://discordapp.com/developers/docs/intro).
+Join the Official channel and chat [here](https://discord.gg/XJRZSQk).

 - Expressive, functional interface that gets out of the way
 - Built for high-performance and efficiency